 Lorene Oikawa is an activist who speaks and writes on a range of topics including women in leadership, human rights, migrant workers, social media, and labour history.
 She is the president of the Greater Vancouver Japanese Canadian Citizens’ Association and a director on the board of West Coast Environmental Law.
 She is also the founder of the Asian Canadian Labour Alliance in BC.
 Lorene participated in CLiFF’s inaugural year as the CLiFF Coordinator organizing venues throughout BC.
 Lorene is a fourth generation British Columbian whose family migrated from Japan in the 1800’s and 1906.
 Lorene’s favourite labour film: Working People: A History of Labour in British Columbia.

-Nav Sidhu currently works as a researcher with Workers United.
-Previously, he worked as a researcher and policy analyst with Social Planning Toronto where he authored publications on issues relating to labour, income security, and immigration.
+Navjeet Sidhu currently works as a researcher with Unifor.
+Previously, he worked as a researcher with Workers United and as a researcher and policy analyst with Social Planning Toronto where he authored publications on issues relating to labour, income security, and immigration.
 He has also been involved in a number of grassroots advocacy initiatives including the Campaign to Raise the Minimum Wage, Solidarity City Network, and the Migrant Workers Alliance for Change.
-He currently sits on the board of CLIFF and Freedonia.
-Navjeet is originally from Montreal and enjoys arts, comedy, punk rock, and Star Wars.
 Nav’s favorite labour film: Office Space.